-Tetra Tech was retained by the North Saskatchewan Watershed Alliance to implement a two-year water quality sampling program to increase the baseline data for the Sturgeon River Watershed (SRW).
+Tetra Tech was retained by the North Saskatchewan Watershed Alliance to implement a two-year water quality sampling program for the Sturgeon River Watershed (SRW).

 Overview of Results

 Various parameters were observed to exceed the Environmental Quality Guidelines for Alberta Surface Waters, including but not limited to: pH, electrical conductivity (EC), chloride, sulphate, ammonia as nitrogen, total arsenic, total chromium, total cobalt, dissolved iron, total manganese, Escherichia coli, as well as herbicides and pesticides.